 After Your ACT Registration

 Once you’ve registered, you will have the option to print your ACT ticket.
 If you don’t print it now, you’ll have to log back into your account to print it later since the ticket is required to enter the test site.

 On test day, you should bring your ACT ticket, a photo ID, some number 2 pencils, a watch (no smart watches or alarms allowed), a calculator, and snacks.
 Be sure to take a look at the ACT’s calculator policy, and if you have questions about how the ACT is scored and structured, make sure to also check out our ACT Scoring Guide.

 How much does it cost to register for the ACT?

 Generally, it costs about $50 to register for the ACT without the writing assessment, and up to $70 with the writing assessment.
-Both of these prices include the cost of sending score reports to you, your high school, and up to 4 colleges if you provide their codes when you register.
+Both of these prices include the cost of sending ACT scores to you, your high school, and up to 4 colleges if you provide their codes when you register.

 You may be eligible for a fee waiver if you are enrolled in 11th or 12th grade in the U.S. and meet the ACT’s qualifications for demonstrating financial need; you’ll then need to request the waiver from your high school counselor.

 Can I reschedule or change my ACT registration?